Polly Shortts

 Polly Shortts is a hill on the outskirts of Pietermaritzburg, KwaZulu Natal, South Africa.
-Polly Shortts is named after a farmer who lived nearby, and whose help was often sought when after heavy rain, the road up the hill became muddy and impassable.
+Polly Shortts is reportedly named after Portland Bentinck Shortts.
+Shortts managed Shortts Retreat, a nearby farm, and whose help was often sought when after heavy rain, the road up the hill became muddy and impassable.

-Polly Shortts is now famous because it is located on the route of the famous 90 km ultramarathon, the Comrades Marathon.
+Polly Shortts is known for being located on the route of the famous 90 km ultramarathon, the Comrades Marathon.
 Pollys, as it is known among participants, is about 2 kilometers long, is particularly steep and comes about 7 – 8 km from the end of the race in odd-numbered years (when it goes from Durban to Pietermaritzburg).
 Few runners outside the top ten manage the ascent without stopping to walk.
 In even-numbered years (Pietermaritzburg to Durban), Pollys is near the start of the race, and the runners must descend it.